yazhini119/Design-an-L298-2A-Motor-Driver-Circuit-using-Eagle-software-and-generate-the-Gerber-file./README.md

 # Design-an-L298-2A-Motor-Driver-Circuit-using-Eagle-software-and-generate-the-Gerber-file.
-### Exp 5: Design an L298 2A Motor Driver Circuit using Eagle software and generate the Gerber file.

-# AIM:
+## AIM:
 To design the schematic and PCB layout diagram of an L298 2A Motor Driver Circuit using Eagle software.
-# EQUIPMENT REQUIRED:
+## EQUIPMENT REQUIRED:
 ●	Hardware: Personal Computer (PC)<br>
 ●	Software: Eagle <br>
-# PROCEDURE:
+## PROCEDURE:
-	Create a New Project:<br>
+1. Create a New Project:<br>
-o	Launch EAGLE and start a new project for your PCB design.<br>
+*	Launch EAGLE and start a new project for your PCB design.<br>
-o	Within the project, create a new schematic file.<br>
+*	Within the project, create a new schematic file.<br>
-	Add Components:<br>
+2. Add Components:<br>
-o	Utilize the built-in libraries in EAGLE or create custom libraries if needed.<br>
+*	Utilize the built-in libraries in EAGLE or create custom libraries if needed.<br>
-o	Use the 'Add' tool to place the required components onto the schematic sheet.<br>
+*	Use the 'Add' tool to place the required components onto the schematic sheet.<br>
-	Make Connections:<br>
+3. Make Connections:<br>
-o	Connect the components using the 'Net' tool.<br>
+*	Connect the components using the 'Net' tool.<br>
-o	Label the nets clearly to maintain clarity and organization in your design.<br>
+*	Label the nets clearly to maintain clarity and organization in your design.<br>
-	Check for Errors:<br>
+4. Check for Errors:<br>
-o	Once the schematic design is complete, perform an Electrical Rule Check (ERC) to identify and correct any errors.<br>
+*	Once the schematic design is complete, perform an Electrical Rule Check (ERC) to identify and correct any errors.<br>
-o	Save the schematic after confirming that no errors are present.<br>
+*	Save the schematic after confirming that no errors are present.<br>
-	Switch to Board Layout:<br>
+5. Switch to Board Layout:<br>
-o	Click on the 'Generate/Switch to Board' button to create the PCB layout from the schematic.<br>
+*	Click on the 'Generate/Switch to Board' button to create the PCB layout from the schematic.<br>
-	Arrange Components and Route Traces:<br>
+6. Arrange Components and Route Traces:<br>
-o	In the board layout editor, arrange the components to optimize space and reduce signal interference.<br>
+*	In the board layout editor, arrange the components to optimize space and reduce signal interference.<br>
-o	Use the 'Route' tool to connect the components based on the schematic design.<br>
+*	Use the 'Route' tool to connect the components based on the schematic design.<br>
-o	Ensure proper routing by utilizing the available editing tools in EAGLE to avoid design rule violations.<br>
+*	Ensure proper routing by utilizing the available editing tools in EAGLE to avoid design rule violations.<br>
-	Design Rule Check (DRC):<br>
+7. Design Rule Check (DRC):<br>
-o	Perform a Design Rule Check (DRC) to ensure that the routing and layout comply with design standards and that there are no issues.<br>
+*	Perform a Design Rule Check (DRC) to ensure that the routing and layout comply with design standards and that there are no issues.<br>
-o	Save the board layout after resolving any errors.<br>
+*	Save the board layout after resolving any errors.<br>
-	Generate Gerber Files:<br>
+8. Generate Gerber Files:<br>
-o	Go to File > CAM Processor and configure the CAM jobs to generate Gerber files for all PCB layers, such as copper layers, silkscreen, solder mask, and drill files.<br>
+*	Go to File > CAM Processor and configure the CAM jobs to generate Gerber files for all PCB layers, such as copper layers, silkscreen, solder mask, and drill files.<br>
-o	Verify the generated files to ensure they contain all necessary information for manufacturing.<br>
+*	Verify the generated files to ensure they contain all necessary information for manufacturing.<br>
-	Save Manufacturing Files:<br>
+9. Save Manufacturing Files:<br>
-o	Save the Gerber files and any other required manufacturing files to send to your PCB manufacturer for fabrication.<br>
+*	Save the Gerber files and any other required manufacturing files to send to your PCB manufacturer for fabrication.<br>
-# THEORY:
+## THEORY:
 The L298 is a dual H-Bridge motor driver IC that allows you to control two DC motors or a single stepper motor.
 It can drive motors with voltage up to 46V and current up to 2A per channel, hence it's suitable for medium-power applications.
 ### Key features of the L298:
 •	Dual full-bridge drivers (can control two motors independently)<br>